re-framejs/re-framejs/docs/MentalModelOmnibus.md

 ## What is the problem?

-First, we decided to build our SPA apps with ClojureScript, then we chose [Reagent], then we had a problem.
+First, we decided to build our SPA apps with ClojureScript, then we chose [React], then we had a problem.
 It was mid 2014.

-For all its considerable brilliance,  Reagent (+ React) delivers only the 'V' part of a traditional MVC framework.
+For all its considerable brilliance,  React delivers only the 'V' part of a traditional MVC framework.

 But apps involve much more than V. We build quite complicated